HossainMaruf/C-Programming-Course/README.md

 - `break` and `continue` statement in loop - `BreakContinue.c`
 - Calcualte LCM of two Integer Number - `lcm.c`
 - Calcualte GCD/HCF of two Integer Number - `gcd.c`
 - Check a number prime or not - `prime.c`
+- Optimization of prime number algorithm - `prime2.c`
 - Print fibonacci series of first nth term - `fibonacci.c`
 - `while` loop theory
 - Print the digits of a number, count and sum them - `numberDigits.c`